Academic eligibility for federal Title IV programs

 Federal regulations require that schools monitor the academic progress of each applicant for financial assistance to ensure they are meeting academic progress standards.
-At Union College the standards of Satisfactory Academic Progress (SAP) are evaluated annually at the end of each academic year.
+At Union College the standards of Satisfactory Academic Progress (SAP) are evaluated annually at the end of each student's academic year (three terms of enrollment).
 In order to maintain SAP all three of the following guidelines must be met.

 - At the end of the first academic year, students are expected to have a GPA of at least 1.65.
 Students must complete each subsequent academic year with a minimum GPA of 2.0.

 - Students must complete their program of study at a cumulative pace of 67%.
 To illustrate, typically students register for/attempt a total of nine credit-bearing courses per academic year.
 In order to meet Union's pace standard, six of those courses must be successfully completed (6 ÷ 9 = 67%) each year to meet SAP standards.

 - Students are expected to complete graduation requirements within a normal time frame, which is specified and found in the description of each program of study at Union College.
 In certain circumstances, a student may require more than the specified normal time to fulfill graduation requirements.
 The maximum time frame in which a student must complete the program is 150% of the published length of the program measured in credit-bearing classes attempted.

 - Credits transferred from other institutions and Advanced Placement credits that are accepted toward the student’s educational program are counted when measuring SAP as classes attempted and classes earned.